At MedExpress, we understand that sometimes an annoying itch can't wait. That’s why we have convenient hours to try to ease your discomfort.

 - Rash becomes fluid-filled blisters that can break open and crust over.

-Your MedExpress medical team can diagnose shingles based on a thorough medical history and physical exam.
+To diagnose shingles, your MedExpress medical team will, among other things, perform a thorough medical history and physical exam.
 The symptoms of shingles, especially the rash on one side, are distinctive enough that providers usually do not need to perform laboratory tests to diagnose the cause.

 Shingles can be treated through a combination of medication and home care.
 Prescription antiviral medications can help the rash heal sooner and reduce the chance of developing chronic pain (post-herpetic neuralgia).
 In addition, if you have shingles, you can lessen the discomfort by taking over-the-counter pain relievers.